319 Mile End Road,

 No one has favorited this theater yet

 Located in the east London district of Mile End.
 The original Victorian-era People’s Palace was designed by E.R.
 Robson.
 It was built in 1886, and seated 2,500.
 It was opened by Queen Victoria on 14th May 1887.
+It was in use as a cinema by 1914.
 It burnt down in 1931.
 The façade was retained and today forms the main frontage to the Queen Mary College of the University of London.

 A new modern People’s Palace was built in 1936 adjacent to the left-hand side of the original building on land which had previously been a formal garden.
 The opening on 13th February 1937 was performed by King George VI and Queen Elizabeth.
 The building was designed by architectural firm Campbell Jones, Sons, and Smithers.
 The exterior facade in white Portland stone, has a series of seven base-relief panels by sculpture Eric Gill which depict figures playing musical instruments, boxing and dancing etc.